Gboneck/gboneck.github.io/_posts/2015-7-24-Day-Two-Goal-Orientation.markdown

 I'll jump right in.

-## Breakdown of goals
+# Breakdown of goals

-+ Increasing reading speed
+## Increasing reading speed

 I recently took two different reading speed tests ([1](http://www.readingsoft.com/), [2](http://www.staples.com/sbd/cre/marketing/technology-research-centers/ereaders/speed-reader/)) and scored 156 WPM (words per minute) and 224 WPM, respectively.
 This is below average (240 is average with the best readers reaching 1000).
 Granted that is only half the equation, but it would seem I have lots of room for improvement.

 The other half of the equation is reading efficacy or how much of the content is retained after reading.
 While I don't have a number for myself yet, the average is 65% scaling up to 85% in the upper echelon.
 This is a huge discrepancy.

+*Think about it:*
-Think about it: an average reader reads 240 wpm at 65% efficiency:
+ An average reader reads 240 wpm at 65% efficiency:
  >`240*.65 = 156 ewpm`

  Where a talented reader can do 1000 wpm at 85%: